Austionian/RooksBooksBlog/source/_posts/List.md

 ![Giphy Lynch](/images/giphyLynch.gif)

 ## the need
-I created in SharePoint a tool to report critical incidents that occur in programs across the agency.
-A critical incident happens, a user fills out the InfoPath form, a SharePoint workflow routes the information to necessary parties and all relevant parties are privy to what happened in a matter of minutes.
+I a SharePoint tool to report critical incidents that occur in programs across the agency.
+A critical incident happens, a user fills out the InfoPath form, a SharePoint workflow routes the information to necessary parties and eveyone is informed as to what happened in a matter of minutes.
 That's great, but when looking for trends across programs and within the programs themselves, we were relying on importing the information from the critical incident SharePoint list to Excel and doing the data analysis from there.

 Every time someone wanted to analyze the data, they had to update the data, making the manipulations and make use of Excel's graphing options.